christophershoemaker/linuxacademy/Commands.md

 Variables: // https://superuser.com/questions/247127/what-is-and-in-linux/247131
 --------------------------------------------------------------------------------------------
 $? - The return value is stored in.
 0 indicates success, others indicates error.
+$_ - is a special parameter that holds the last argument of the previous command.
+The quote around $_ make sure it works even if the folder name contains spaces.
 $@ - print all arguments submitted

 $#    Stores the number of command-line arguments that